kpam92/practice/interview&practice/interview_questions/es6.md

   var { house, mouse } = props
   // now you have access to variables 'house' and 'mouse'
+  //you can also reassign them to new variables

+  var { house: x, mouse: y } = props
+  //now var 'x' and 'y' are declared with the values of 'house' and 'mouse'

   ```
 * How do you serve a page with content in multiple languages?